Rado's theorem for rings and modules: Introduction

-In the case when $R$ is an (infinite) domain, the statement of the result simplifies considerably.
+Our first main result shows that the columns condition characterises partition regularity of homogeneous linear equations over every infinite integral domain.

-\begin{introtheorem} Let $R$ be an infinite domain and let $\mathbf{A}$ be a matrix with entries in $R$.
-Then the system $\mathbf{A}\mathbf{x}=0$ is partition regular over $R$ if and only if $\mathbf{A}$ satisfies the columns condition. \end{introtheorem}
+\begin{introtheorem} Let $R$ be an infinite integral domain and let $\mathbf{A}$ be a matrix with entries in $R$.
+Then the system $\mathbf{A}\mathbf{x}=\mathbf{0}$ is partition regular over $R$ if and only if $\mathbf{A}$ satisfies the columns condition. \end{introtheorem}

-This result has been proved by Rado when $R$ is a subring of the complex numbers, and the case when $R$ is of characteristic zero can be obtained from it by a compactness argument (using, e.g., Lemma \ref{auxlemma:domains}).
-Thus the main interest of Theorem B is when the ring $R$ has positive characteristic.
+The fact that the system $\mathbf{A}\mathbf{x}=\mathbf{0}$ is partition regular over an infinite integral domain $R$ if $\mathbf{A}$ satisfies the columns condition follows from \cite{BDHL}.
+In the case when $R$ is a subring of the complex numbers Theorem \ref{mainthmB} has been proved by Rado \cite{Rado1943}, and the case when $R$ is of characteristic zero can be obtained from it by a compactness argument (using, e.g.\ Lemma \ref{auxlemma:domains}).
+Thus the main interest of Theorem \ref{mainthmB} is when the ring $R$ has positive characteristic.
 The advantage of our method is that it provides a uniform approach which works regardless of the characteristic.

+Let us give some details about the proof of Theorem \ref{mainthmB}.
 The crucial argument is to show that a matrix that does not satisfy the columns condition is not partition regular.
 To this end, Rado introduced the notion of $c_p$ colourings, defined as follows: For a prime number $p$, the colouring $c_p$ assigns to a positive integer $n$ the least nonzero digit of $n$ in base $p$.
-Rado proved that if a system of equations $\mathbf{A}\mathbf{x}=0$ with integer coefficients is partition regular over the set of positive integers with respect to all the colourings $c_p$, then the matrix $\mathbf{A}$ satisfies the columns condition.
-In order to prove Theorem B, we first reduce the problem to the case when $R$ is a finitely generated $\Z$-algebra.
+Rado proved that if a system of equations $\mathbf{A}\mathbf{x}=\mathbf{0}$ with integer coefficients is partition regular over the set of positive integers with respect to all the colourings $c_p$, then the matrix $\mathbf{A}$ satisfies the columns condition.
+In order to prove Theorem \ref{mainthmB}, we first reduce the problem to the case when $R$ is a finitely generated $\Z$-algebra.
 We then construct a family of colourings $c_{\mathfrak m}$, where the role of a prime $p$ in Rado's argument is played by an arbitrary maximal ideal $\mathfrak m$ of $R$ such that the local ring $R_{\mathfrak m}$ is regular.
-We prove that if a system of equations $\mathbf{A}\mathbf{x}=0$ is partition regular over $R$ with respect to all the colourings $c_{\mathfrak m}$, then the matrix $\mathbf{A}$ satisfies the columns condition.
+We prove that if a system of equations $\mathbf{A}\mathbf{x}=\mathbf{0}$ is partition regular over $R$ with respect to all the colourings $c_{\mathfrak m}$, then the matrix $\mathbf{A}$ satisfies the columns condition.